openedx-unsupported/devstack/README.rst

 This project replaces the older Vagrant-based devstack with a multi-container approach driven by `Docker Compose`_.

-A Devstack installation includes the following Open edX components:
+A Devstack installation includes the following Open edX components by default:

 * The Learning Management System (LMS)
+* LMS plug-ins such as Open Response Assessments (ORA)
 * Open edX Studio
 * Discussion Forums
-* Open Response Assessments (ORA)
 * E-Commerce
 * Credentials
 * Notes
 * Course Discovery
-* XQueue
 * Open edX Search
 * A demonstration Open edX course
+* The Publisher, Gradebook, and Program Console micro-frontends
+* edX Registrar Service

-Analytics Devstack also includes the following Open edX components:
+It also includes the following optional components:

-* Open edX Analytics Data API
-* Open edX Insights
+* XQueue
 * The components needed to run the Open edX Analytics Pipeline.
 This is the primary extract, transform, and load (ETL) tool that extracts and analyzes data from the other Open edX services.
+* The new Courseware experience micro-frontend

 Where to Find Help
 ------------------

 There are a number of places to get help, including mailing lists and real-time chat.
 Please choose an appropriate venue for your question.
 This helps ensure that you get good prompt advice, and keeps discussion focused.
 For details of your options, see the `Community`_ pages.

-FYI
----

-You should run all ``make`` commands described below on your local machine, *not* from within a VM (virtualenvs are ok, and in fact recommended) as these commands are for standing up a new docker based VM.

 Prerequisites
 -------------